Five tips to nail RMIT’s Open Day

 Share

-This year, you'll feel it click at our Bundoora campus on Sunday 6 August, and at our City and Brunswick campuses on Sunday 13 August.
-Lock Open Day into your calendar now by registering today.
+Get ready to experience your future firsthand at our Bundoora campus on Sunday 4 August, and at our City and Brunswick campuses on Sunday 11 August.

 1. Check out the amazing events and activities happening on campus

-You’ll find there is loads to do on Open Day, with everything from interactive fashion, textile design, technology and enterprise activities at the Brunswick campus, to the festival excitement on the RMIT City campus where you’ll see everything from a carnival parade down Bowen Street and multicultural performances on the main stage.
+You’ll find there is loads to do on Open Day, with everything from interactive fashion, textile design, technology and enterprise activities at the Brunswick campus, to the excitement on the RMIT City campus where you’ll see everything from a parade down Bowen Street and multicultural performances on the main stage.

 2. Take a look around our campuses